anthonyhplo/data_science_course/project/README.md

   - Other sources

-## Week 16: Exploratory Data Analysis
+## Week 16: Data Processing, Engineering and Exploratory Data Analysis

 - What data have you gathered, and how did you gather it?
 - Which areas of the data have you cleaned, and which areas still need cleaning?
 - What steps have you taken to explore the data?